tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these magnets have the potential to complicate diagnosis in case of swallowing.
+• Health risk arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these products have the potential to complicate diagnosis in case of swallowing.

 Do not bring neodymium magnets close to GPS and smartphones.